zero-to-mastery/resources/WebDesignResources.md

 - [Octicons](https://octicons.github.com/): GitHub's free set of icons.

-- [Particles.js](https://vincentgarreau.com/particles.js/): An app for creating dynamic CSS backgrounds.
+- [Particles.js](https://vincentgarreau.com/particles.js/): An app for creating dynamic JS backgrounds.

+- [tsParticles](https://particles.js.org/): A JavaScript library for creating dynamic background with particles, fireworks, confetti, and other effects...

 - Note that as of the most recent version of [Bootstrap](https://getbootstrap.com/), they no longer support their own glyphicons.